Finchley Road tube station

 Finchley Road is a London Underground station at the corner of Finchley Road and Canfield Gardens in the London Borough of Camden, north-west London.
 It is served by the Jubilee and Metropolitan lines, and is in London fare zone 2.
 On the Jubilee line, the station is between West Hampstead and Swiss Cottage stations.
 On the Metropolitan line, it is between Wembley Park and Baker Street stations.

-The station is located 100 yd south of the O2 Centre.
+The station is situated 100 yd south of the O2 Centre.
 It serves the Frognal and South Hampstead areas.
 It is also a five-minute walk from the Finchley Road & Frognal station on the London Overground's Mildmay line, and this is marked as an official out-of-station interchange.
 The station is in a cutting covered by a single glass and metal canopy and is the northernmost station below street level on the line.